Curse of dimensionality

 The curse of dimensionality refers to various phenomena that arise when analyzing and organizing data in high-dimensional spaces that do not occur in low-dimensional settings such as the three-dimensional physical space of everyday experience.
 The expression was coined by Richard E. Bellman when considering problems in dynamic programming.
 The curse generally refers to issues that arise when the number of datapoints is small (in a suitably defined sense) relative to the intrinsic dimension of the data.

 Dimensionally cursed phenomena occur in domains such as numerical analysis, sampling, combinatorics, machine learning, data mining and databases.
-The common theme of these problems is that when the dimensionality increases, the volume of the space increases so fast that the available data become sparse.
+The common theme of these problems is that when the dimensionality increases, the volume of the space increases so fast that the available data becomes sparse.
 In order to obtain a reliable result, the amount of data needed often grows exponentially with the dimensionality.
 Also, organizing and searching data often relies on detecting areas where objects form groups with similar properties; in high dimensional data, however, all objects appear to be sparse and dissimilar in many ways, which prevents common data organization strategies from being efficient.